 Trying to figure out which suppressor to get can be daunting.
 To clear things up you first need to decide what calibers you’d like to suppress.
 Generally suppressors are going to fall into rifle, pistol and rimfire categories.
 If you’re looking to suppress center fire rifle calibers you can jump to our rifle suppressors here.
 Our pistol suppressors cover almost every pistol caliber along with a majority of lever actions, and some straight walled rifle cartridges, find the best option for your here.
 If you’re looking to suppress rimfire calibers click here.

 Our rifle suppressors are all quick detach and use our Dual Taper Locking System™.
 Unlike some QD mounting systems our Dual Taper Locking System™ provides repeatable point of impact shift and doesn’t negatively effect the accuracy of your rifle.
 To ensure this, we test fire every single one before they ship.
-All of our rifle suppressors are multi-caliber and rated for practically every center-fire rifle round up to .300RUM with no barrel length restrictions.
+All of our rifle suppressors are multi-caliber and rated for practically every center-fire rifle round up to .300RUM (with the exception of the Razor5.56) with no barrel length restrictions.
 Whether your priority is maximum suppression, ultralight weight suppression or staying as compact as possible we have a solution for you.

 If weight is your priority, but you don’t want the sacrifice in durability typically associated with lightweight suppressors, the Radiant762 is for you!
 At only 12.5oz the Radiant is still Full-Auto Rated with no barrel length restrictions.
 The Radiant features our ADAPT™ Modular Technology giving it 2 lengths in one suppressor.